Stripe is an online payment API that’s best fit for high-tech business-to-consumer ecommerce companies.

 With Square POS systems, you’ll pay a range of transaction fees from 2.6% + $0.10 to 3.5% + $0.15, depending on which POS hardware you process it through.

-If you process a card payment through a Square headphone jack or Bluetooth reader (which range in price from free to $49), then it will cost your business 2.75% of the transaction value.
+If you process a card payment through a Square headphone jack or Bluetooth reader (which range in price from free to $49), then it will cost your business2.6% + $0.10 of the transaction value.
 The same transaction fee applies for payments through the Square Stand, which will cost $199, not including the cost of the iPad it needs to function.

-For card payments you process through the Square Terminal, which retails at $399, you will have to pay 2.6% + $0.10 per transaction.
-For card payments you process through the Square Register, which will cost $999, you will have to pay 2.5% + $0.10.
+For card payments you process through the Square Terminal, which retails at $299, you will also have to pay 2.6% + $0.10 per transaction.
+For card payments you process through the Square Register, which will cost $799, you will have to pay the same 2.6% + $0.10 fee.

 Be sure to note: Any transaction that you process through any Square point of sale system by keying in the card information, you’ll pay 3.5% + $0.15.